Princeton-Cabernet/SmartCookie/README.md

 ### 3.1 Compiling and launching the Switch Agent (Terminal 1)
 * First, open a new terminal window and SSH into the switch `ssh jc-tofino`.
 * Clone the SMARTCOOKIE artifact repo and `cd SmartCookie-Artifact/p4src`.
 * Run the `./switchagent_compile.sh` script to compile the program.
 This may take a few seconds, and you will see some warnings, but these can safely be ignored.
+Note this step only needs to be done once, unless there are changes made to the program.
 * Once the compilation is complete, run `./switchagent_load.sh` to load the `SMARTCOOKIE-HalfSipHash.p4` program onto the switch.
 A successful load should output `bfruntime gRPC server started` as the last log line and land on the switch driver shell starting with `bfshell>`.
 * Keep this terminal open while running experiments, and open other terminals for other operations.
 * If, for any reason you need to restart the switch driver, run `sudo killall bf_switchd` first, then run `./switchagent_load.sh` to reload the program again.